 R 15: land east of Scotby Road and north of Hill Head, Scotby - the site lies at the northern end of Scotby, with good access to the A69 and junction 43 of the M6, and to Carlisle.
 Careful design of the layout, and including type of dwellings and location of open space, will be required to minimise impact on the occupiers of the existing housing and bungalows which border the site on both Hill Head and Scotby Road in particular where the access is proposed to be located.
 The access will require upgrading to be wide enough for two way traffic.
-The layout should ensure appropriate distances between existing residents.
+The layout should ensure appropriate distances between existing and proposed dwellings to ensure no adverse effect on the residential amenity of existing residents.
 The boundary of the site with the open countryside to the east should reflect the transition from the development to the open countryside for example by the use of hedgerows.
 The main access will be onto Scotby Road, but there is potential for a secondary access to Hill Head.
 The roadside hedgerow fronting the A69 should be retained.
 The hedgerow fronting Scotby Road should also be retained unless some limited removal is required for sight lines.